gerph/cairo-vnc/README.md

 PyCairo surface to multiple clients.

-Currently a work in progress, it is intended to incorporate most of the simple features of VNC screen and the keyboard and mouse input.
+Currently a work in progress, it is intended to incorporate most of the simple features of VNC screen, together with the keyboard and mouse input.

 The code is intentionally compatible between Python 2 and Python 3.